mendix/docs/content/refguide/published-rest-path-parameters.md

 {{% alert type="info" %}}

-The 'Published REST Service' feature was introduced in version 7.10.0.
+The **Published REST Service' feature was introduced in version 7.10.0.

 {{% /alert %}}